IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-tooltips.md

 # $PlatformShort$ Chart Tooltips

 In $PlatformShort$ charts, tooltips provide details about bound data and they are rendered in popups when the end-user hovers over data points.
-Tooltips supported by the `XamCategoryChart`, `XamFinancialChart`, and `XamDataChart` controls.
+Tooltips are supported by the `XamCategoryChart`, `XamFinancialChart`, and `XamDataChart` controls.

 ## $PlatformShort$ Chart Tooltips Types